 There are laboratory tests to diagnose chlamydia.
 Specimens commonly used for testing include a cotton swab of the vagina (collected by the patient themselves or their health care provider) or a urine sample.

 If a person has been diagnosed and treated for Chlamydia, they should tell all anal, vaginal, or oral sex partners from the past two months so that they can see a healthcare provider and be treated.
 This will reduce the risk that the sex partners will develop serious complications from chlamydia and will also reduce the person’s risk of becoming re-infected.
-A person with chlamydia and all of their sex partners to avoid having sex until they have completed their treatment for chlamydia (i.e., seven days after a single dose of antibiotics or until completion of a seven-day course of antibiotics) and until they no longer have symptoms.
+A person with chlamydia, and all of their sex partners, should avoid having sex until they have completed their treatment for chlamydia, (i.e., seven days after a single dose of antibiotics or until completion of a seven-day course of antibiotics) and until they no longer have symptoms.

 To help get partners treated quickly, healthcare providers may give patients extra medicine or prescriptions to give to their sex partners.
 This is called expedited partner therapy or EPT.
 EPT is only available in some parts of the country.
 Consult a healthcare provider to find out if it is available in a specific area.
 Sex partners should still be encouraged to see a healthcare provider, regardless of whether they receive EPT.